wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/01-Introduction-to-WP-Cron.md

 WP-Cron is implemented by making an internal HTTP request to the wp-cron.php file in the root of the WordPress install whenever the site receives a visit.

-This will then will trigger any events that have been scheduled and stored in the WordPress database, by using the relevant WordPress scheduling functions.
+This will then will trigger any events that have been scheduled and stored in the relevant option in the WordPress database by using the WordPress scheduling functions.

-While this makes it easier for plugin developers to implement scheduled tasks, it does have some limitations.
+While this makes it easier for plugin developers to implement scheduled tasks, it does have a limitation.

-The primary limitation is that it relies on traffic to your site, as it's triggered on every page load.
-This means it can be unreliable if the site has a drop in traffic, as the scheduled tasks may not run when expected.
+Because WP-Cron is triggered when your site receives a visit, it can be unreliable if the site has a drop in traffic, as the scheduled tasks may not run when expected.

 However, while you can't be 100% sure when your scheduled tasks will run, you can be sure that they will run eventually.

-Fortunately, WordPress does provide a mechanism to overcome this limitation, which you can learn about in lesson on Hooking WP-Cron Into the System Task Scheduler
+Fortunately, WordPress does provide a mechanism to overcome this limitation, which you can learn about in lesson on Hooking WP-Cron Into the System Task Schedule.

 ## Switching from WP Cron to Cron

-As the developer of a plugin, it is not possible to know of a site that has your plugin installed is using the default WP-Cron implementation or server crons, as this will be different on every WordPress configuration.
+As the developer of a plugin, it is impossible to know if a site that has your plugin installed is using the default WP-Cron implementation or whether WP-Cron is hooked into the server crons, as this will be different on every WordPress configuration.

-While this might seem like a problem, is in fact good news.

-This is because the mechanism for hooking WP-Cron into the system cron makes use of the same core functionality.
+Fortunately the mechanism for hooking WP-Cron into the system cron makes use of the same core functionality in the `wp-cron.php` file.

-This means as long as your plugin uses the WordPress scheduling functions, it will work regardless of whether the site is using WP-Cron or server crons.
+This means as long as your plugin uses the WordPress scheduling functions, it will work regardless of how it's configured.